+CoolSculpting applicators.article.KPAESTHETICS.EGLTD

 Meta: There are several types of Coolsculpting applicators.
 They help contribute to the safety & effectiveness of the fat reduction procedure, resulting in optimum fat loss.

-CoolSculpting Applicators
+KW: CoolSculpting Applicators

+/CoolSculpting applicatorsCoolSculpting Applicators | Customized Fat Reduction

-CoolSculpting reshaped the fat reduction business in 2011.
-The fat freezing procedure provides a non-invasive alternative to resistant fat.
-All accomplished without surgery and minimal to little downtime.
-CoolSculpting has only gotten better since 2011, with the launch of the CoolAdvantage range of CoolSculpting applicators.
-The protection and effectiveness of cooling away fat has improved much more with the addition of these seven recent well regarded CoolSculpting applicators.
+CoolSculpting reshaped the fat reduction business in 2010.
+The fat-freezing procedure provides a non-invasive alternative to resistant fat, accomplished without surgery and minimal to little downtime.
+CoolSculpting has only gotten better since 2010, with the launch of the CoolAdvantage range of CoolSculpting applicators.
+The protection and effectiveness of cooling away fat have improved much more with the addition of these seven recent well-regarded CoolSculpting applicators.

 Learn more about CoolSculpting >>

 CoolSculpting Applicators | The CoolAdvantage Collection

-Each latest and enhanced CoolSculpting applicator provides distinct advantages for eradicating stubborn fat.
-Furthermore, the innovative and updated CoolSculpting applicators freeze fat more efficiently for stronger fat reduction performance.
-They are also more commercially competitive, which in turn, reduce CoolSculpting costs.
+Each one of the new CoolSculpting applicators provides distinct advantages for eradicating stubborn fat.
+The innovative and updated applicators freeze fat more efficiently for better results.
+They are also more commercially competitive, which in turn reduces CoolSculpting costs.

-These state-of-the-art applicators are much safer and less disruptive for reduced post-treatment inconvenience.
-In addition, they freeze fat quicker, with most treatment periods as short as 35 minutes.
+These state-of-the-art applicators are safer and less disruptive than the original applicators, leading to reduced post-treatment discomfort.
+Also, they freeze fat quicker, with most treatment periods as short as 35 minutes.

 The CoolAdvantage Collection includes: